nalmadi/nalmadi.github.io/_posts/2023-05-18-student-interview-Jeffrey.md

 Usually every year, Applications are evaluated quarterly.
 The application basically consists of 5 sections: Personal Info, School Info, Written and Video samples, Additional Information and Technical Skills.
 The section that needs a great deal of attention is the “Written Sample”.
 In this section, some essay questions are given which should be answered using written-ups and a video made under 2 minutes.
 During my application year, one was at liberty to use at least one video in answering all 3 essay topics and so I decided to submit 2 videos and one write-up.
 But for this year in particular, it was made compulsory to submit just one video in answering any of the topics, with the others being write-ups.
 Things may change slightly in the years ahead but the good news is, the essay topics do not change and by answering them well, one is set on the path of becoming a Microsoft Learn Student Ambassador.

-The topics are labeled: ‘INSPIRE’, ‘TEACH’ and ‘PROMOTE’
+The topics are labeled: ‘INSPIRE’, ‘TEACH’ and ‘PROMOTE.’

 •   INSPIRE: The way to answer this is to show in a much detailed but also concise manner what inspires you about technology and why you would want others to also know about it.
 It is advisable to be realistic, honest and passionate in one’s answer.
 You can talk about how technology fascinates you and the fact that you always derive joy in sharing your technological knowledge to others.